-His most recent publication ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," 2012 Society & Animals 20/3), freely available at this link, is an ethnography that examines--using dramaturgical analysis inspired by Goffman--how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.
+One of his most recent publicatiosn ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," 2012 Society & Animals 20/3), freely available at this link, is an ethnography that examines--using dramaturgical analysis inspired by Goffman--how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.

 His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
 More recently he created the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.